tarekauel/tk1progex1/theory/ex6/ex6.md

         <td>
             <ul>
                 <li>Publishers should know in advance what type of notifications they are producing</li>
+                <li>Overhead big if a producer sends a message only once</li>
             </ul>
         </td>
     </tr>
 </table>
+#### Matchmaking
+We assume messages about the currently running game for this scenario.
+A producer can not announce the messages that it will sent (no scores or similar figures that might be used as filter).
+Therefore a subscription based routing is superior.
+Routing with advertisements would require that the produce sends a subscription for approximately each message because the game scores will change for every game.

 ### Task 2.2
 In general, "Routing with Advertisements" is more suiteable in applications where the producers know the content/type of the notifications they are producing in advance.
 This mechanism makes sense in appliations that have a wide variety of message types.